 The panel now needs to be referenced in the template file you want to contain it.
 The location will vary depending on what the panel is and where you want it to appear.

 1. In the BigCommerce control panel, go to Storefront Design › My Themes, then click the Edit HTML/CSS button.

 2. Select the template file you want to reference your panel from the list on the left.

 3. Locate where on the template file you want to have your panel referenced.
 Insert the following: %%Panel.FileName%%, where FileName is what you named your html file (without the .html at the end).
 This is case-sensitive, so make sure that it is typed in exactly.

 4. Save the template file.
 Double-check your work by making sure your storefront is now showing your changes.

 You can now edit your custom panel from the HTML Editor.
 Just locate it in the Panels section in the lists on the left.
 It will also be in the Panels folder under Design Options › More › Template Files.

 - Accessing and Customizing Template Files (Blueprint)

 Don't feel comfortable adjusting your design or want to work with an expert?
-Check out our BigCommerce Partner Directory or ask your question in the BigCommerce Community Design Group for assistance.
+Check out our BigCommerce Partner Directory or ask your question in the BigCommerce Community Ask a Design Partner Group for assistance.
 Due to our Design Policy, our Techincal Support is unable to edit code or make design changes.